 They also produce dark green droppings that are fairly noticeable.

 Effect on Garden Plants

-A serious infestation can result in the death of the plant, since the more leaves that the cabbage worm manages to eat, the more compromised becomes the plant's ability to photosynthesize.
+A serious infestation of cabbage worms can result in the death of the plant, since the more leaves that the cabbage worm manages to eat, the less the plant has the ability to photosynthesize.
 A minor infestation can make plants look unsightly but won't render them inedible.
 Just wash them carefully and inspect cabbage and broccoli for any cabbage worms that have made their way to the interior of the heads.

 Organic Controls for Cabbage Worms